elztsang/angelix_findings/struct-hdr/README.md

 While typical XDP code has assigns the struct with `data` as a pointer, I decided against it for now.
 This may be the reason that `data` was not used in the repair, since it is initialized as an int to 0.

  ## Findings
 Initially, the repairs were unsuccessful and only using constants for the repairs instead of variables.
-This is because I thought that if the *data* was too large, then *data_end* would overshoot the header.
+This is because I thought that if the *data* was too large, then *data_end* would overshoot the header.\
+I considered making strings of every size: 1, 2, 3, ..., 8 (struct_size), 9, and so on.
+But, I remembered from the memory-oob experiment that this would probably still result in repairing with constants.\

 I realized that it is the *header size* that overshoots data_end, not the other way around.
 After that, I changed the intended output of cases with small inputs to pass instead of fail.
 This resulted in the fix using variables instead of constants!

 The results seem a step closer to being able to apply angelix to automate eBPF repairs such as bounds checking.

+### notes
+Interestingly, I had to run the same command multiple times in order to generate a proper fix. (will insert images here)